Economic Planning

 Reliability Project Screening

-Economic analyses were performed on 14 projects from the 2022 10-Year Assessment project list to determine whether those projects were candidates for acceleration or deferral based on economic considerations.
-Please refer Table EP-1 for the list of projects screened.
-The list of 14 projects was based primarily on the availability of redispatch and capital costs of the projects; however, lower cost projects specifically identified by the ATC planning department were also included in the study.
+The 2023 10-Year Assessment project list was screened to determine whether those projects were candidates for acceleration or deferral based on economic considerations.
+No projects that would sufficiently reduce economic congestion or provide economic benefits to customers were identified.
 Generation interconnection and distribution interconnection projects were not eligible for inclusion in this list.
 Further, capacitor bank projects were not considered since the voltage benefits provided were not captured by the PROMOD software analysis.
-Finally, projects with in-service dates prior to December 2026 were not considered since development of those projects was too far underway to make scheduling changes.
-As a result of this screening, none of the projects showed significant economic savings to ATC customers.
-This may change depending on assumptions or modeling of the system.
+Finally, projects with in-service dates prior to December 2027 were not considered since development of those projects was too far underway to make scheduling changes.
 Economic planning will continue to work with reliability planning, if any further analysis needs to be completed.

 2024 Meetings, Materials and Announcements